 For most, not words.
 Not words!
 Words want true toil.

 They’re too much work.
 Plus - words that flow like honey

-are pleasing, but poems'll never earn me money.
+are pleasing, yes, but will they earn me money?

 The End.
 In case you were wondering.